boring-dragon/bml-console/README.md

 - /total : Get Total available account balance.
 - /contacts : Get a table of contacts added to the bml account.
+- /add-contact : Create a Contact.
+- /delete-contact : Delete a Contact.
 - /todays-transactions : Get a table of transactions made today.
 - /pending-transactions : Get the pending transactions.
 - /transactions-between : Get the transactions between the dates.